ThoughtChewer/bible_studies/content/Bible Study 2 - Creation.md

 ### Practical things to talk through with the learner:
 - You are being invited to trust this story over other sources for who God is, who you are, and how God feels about you.
 	- God knows what is good, and wants to give it to you.
-	- God thinks that you are very good.
+	- God thinks that you are very good based on being made in his image.
+Not based on how much you can produce.
 	- When is it hard to trust?
 - God has created you to be his representative and has given you the power to choose what you will do with his creation.
 	- This also means that God has created everyone with the same potential and capacity for goodness that you have.
 So we must treat others as such.